grumpycoders/pcsx-redux/docs/compiling.md

 ## Compiling PSX code

-If you're only interested in compiling psx code, you can clone the pcsx-redux repo;
+If you're only interested in compiling psx code, you can clone the PCSX-Redux repo;
 ```bash
 git clone https://github.com/grumpycoders/pcsx-redux.git --recursive
 ```